andrew551/MEE2024/README.md

 TYC identifiers are in the form _aaaa-bbbbb-1_.

 The file _generate_database_ can be used to create new plate solving databases (with different fields of view and limiting magnitudes).
-Both HIP and TYC catalogues can be used.
+Both the HIP and TYC star catalogues can be used.
+The large database can take many hours to generate.